Nor'easter causes travel mess on roads, rails

 METRO-NORTH

-Metro-North is operating a reduced weekday schedule with some combined/canceled trains and hourly service after 8 p.m. to ensure customer safety during the storm event.
-Customers should anticipate delays due to the effects of the winter storm.
+Metro-North was operating a reduced weekday schedule with some combined/canceled trains and hourly service after 8 p.m. to ensure customer safety during the storm event.

+All three Metro North lines were suspended Wednesday night until further notice due to weather-related infrastructure issues

-The MTA says Metro-North could temporarily reduce or suspend service if more than 10 inches falls in order to clear tracks and avoid stranding trains.
+The MTA said Metro-North could temporarily reduce or suspend service if more than 10 inches fell in order to clear tracks and avoid stranding trains.

 AMTRAK